golemfactory/yagna-infrastructure-docs/golem-licensing-patterns/golem-payment-api.md

 ### Various Payment Platforms

-\(TODO\)Allow Requestor/Provider to choose Payment Platforms while the Activity is up and running...
+\(TODO\)Allow Requestor/Provider to choose Payment Platforms while the Activity is up and running.

 ## Implementation notes